dpgaspar/Flask-AppBuilder/docs/security.rst

 	- Open ID: Uses the user's email field to authenticate on Gmail, Yahoo etc...

-	- LDAP: Authentication on an LDAP server, like Microsoft Active Directory.
+	- LDAP: Authentication against an LDAP server, like Microsoft Active Directory.

+Configure the authentication type on config take a look :doc:`config`

 The session is preserved and encrypted using Flask-Login, OpenID requires Flask-OpenID.